-For the benefit of Outlander enthusiasts who have read the series of books by Diana Gabaldon, we’ve been looking at the books with an ‘Edinburgh Eye’, finding places and things around Edinburgh to interest the hardiest of Outlander fans.
+For the benefit of Outlander enthusiasts who have read the series of books by Diana Gabaldon, we’ve been looking at the books with an ‘Eye’ to the Battle of Prestonpans.
 An earlier look at the Battle of Prestonpans with a visit to the battlefield led me to look more closely at the text of Dragonfly in Amber, and delve into the parallels between the history of the Jacobite campaign of 1745-46 and the events described in the fiction.

 Jamie and Claire pause awhile in Tranent to tidy themselves up after their journey and prepare to report to Lord George Murray, the commander-in-chief of the Jacobites.
 Lord George Murray is in some disarray when he finds Jamie, reporting to him the confusion over where the Highland ranks are gathering.
 As he is trying to work out a proposed plan for the engagement with the British forces, a contingent of the Highland forces is ordered to Tranent Churchyard.
 There they hide behind the walls, on high ground, but General Cope’s men see them and fire on them, wounding some (read about this engagement on the Clan Cameron records).